sheltermanager/asm3/doc/manual/people.rst

 The Type panel allows you to set various classification flags for the person, along with comments and details on membership to your organisation.

-Note the gift aid registered flag for people in the UK, setting this will default the gift aid flag when creating donations for this owner (they can be unset where necessary) for tracking gift aid claims to HMRC.
+.. note:: The gift aid registered flag appears for people in the UK.
+Setting this will default the gift aid flag when creating payments from this owner for tracking gift aid claims to HMRC.

 Warnings
 ^^^^^^^^